andOlga/umineko-catbox-english/README.md

 If you want to play the game on your Nintendo Switch hardware, it will need Atmosphère installed on it.
 If you don't have Atmosphère already, please look it up to see if it's compatible with your Switch model and install it if it is.
-Afterwards, [download](../../releases/latest/download/patch.zip) the patch and place the `patch.rom` file in `atmosphere/contents/01006a300ba2c000/romfs/` on your SD card.
+Afterwards, [download](../../releases/latest/download/patch.zip) the patch, rename `mods` to `atmosphere` and copy it to your SD card.
 The next time the game starts, it should be in English.

 ### On Sony PlayStation 4 and 5